On this page

 Because Caylan’s other income is over $1307, the total amount of $4,000 is taxed at 45%.

-The LITO can’t lower the tax Caylan has to pay on her other income.
-This means she needs to $1,800 in tax.
+LITO can’t be used to lower the tax Caylan has to pay on her other income.
+This means she needs to pay $1,800 in tax.

-Superannuation and tax have many acronyms, and it’s easy to confuse LITO with LAMITO (Low and Middle Income Tax Offset) or LISTO (Low Income Superannuation Tax Offset).
+Superannuation and tax have many acronyms, and it’s easy to confuse LITO with LMITO (Low and Middle Income Tax Offset) or LISTO (Low Income Superannuation Tax Offset).